hapijs/good/API.md

 - `method` - method used by the request.
 Maps to `request.method`.
 - `path` - incoming path requested.
 Maps to `request.path`.
 - `config` - plugin-specific config object combining `request.route.settings.plugins.good` and `request.plugins.good`.
 Request-level overrides route-level.
 Reporters could use `config` for additional filtering logic.

+### `WreckResponse`

+Event object emitted whenever Wreck finishes making a request to a remote server.

+- `event` - 'wreck'
+- `timestamp` - timestamp of the incoming `event` object
+- `timeSpent` - how many ms it took to make the request
+- `pid` - the current process id
+- `request` - information about the outgoing request
+    - `method` - `GET`, `POST`, etc
+    - `path` - the path requested
+    - `url` - the full URL to the remote resource
+    - `protocol` - e.g. `http:`
+    - `host` - the remote server host
+    - `headers` - object containing all outgoing request headers
+- `response` - information about the incoming request
+    - `statusCode` - the http status code of the response e.g. 200
+    - `statusMessage` - e.g. `OK`
+    - `headers` - object containing all incoming response headers
+- `error` - if the response errored, this field will be populated
+    - `message` - the error message
+    - `stack` - the stack trace of the error

 ### Extension Payloads